There’s a lot of buzz on the subject of investment in Qualified Opportunity Zone Funds.

 As we write this there are over 80 new, public O-Funds setting out to raise $18 billion in investment.
 Some issues: the pricing of these funds is strictly retail, and the actual O-Zone business is rarely identified.
 Meanwhile, no one is promising to deliver the O-Fund benefits because the tax rules are complicated and still being developed by Treasury.

-If your family office is exploring O-Zone investments, think about why you may be interested and then take a look at Low-Income Housing Tax Credit (LIHTC) transactions.
+If you are beginning to explore O-Zone investments, think about why you may be interested and then take a look at Low-Income Housing Tax Credit (LIHTC) transactions.

 LIHTC transactions are also both “impact investments” and “tax equity” investments.
 Combining LIHTC and O-Zone benefits in a customized project is a potential win-win investment.
 While the at-risk and passive activity rules generally apply to the real estate investments of individuals, it should be possible to structure an O-Fund deal that takes advantage of the special exceptions that apply to affordable housing.